PostHog/posthog.com/contents/blog/features-sell.md

 An example of selling by benefit is Salesforce:

-Homepage title tag (for me, at least): Salesforce UK: We Bring Companies and Customers Together Hero image: "Drive growth with magical Customer 360 experiences.
+_Homepage title tag:_ Salesforce UK: We Bring Companies and Customers Together

+_Hero image:_ "Drive growth with magical Customer 360 experiences.
 See how Salesforce can help you unite data to make every customer moment more cost-efficient."

 "Drive growth" is a benefit.
 This headline touches on what the software does "Customer 360 experiences... unite data", but that is still a little vague, and then concludes with "more cost-efficient".
 It's a benefit sandwich with a light feature filling.

 An example of selling by feature is Datadog:

-Homepage title tag: Cloud Monitoring as a Service | Datadog Hero image: "Modern monitoring & security.
+_Homepage title tag:_ Cloud Monitoring as a Service | Datadog

+_Hero image:_ "Modern monitoring & security.
 See inside any stack, any app, at any scale, anywhere."

 They lead with what it is.